Tai sabaki

-Tai sabaki (体捌き) is a term from Japanese martial arts and which relates to 'whole body movement', or repositioning.
+Tai sabaki (体捌き) is a term from Japanese martial arts and which relates to a science of state of being,'whole body movement' or ability to out play one’s own characteristics mis-en-scene.
 It can be translated as body-management.
-It is a term used widely in and very important in kendo, jujutsu, aikido, judo, karate and ninjutsu.
-Tai sabaki is usually used to avoid an attack, such that the receiver of the attack ends up in an advantageous position and it is often wrongly referred to as evasion.
+It is a term widely in and very important in kendo, jujutsu, aikido, judo, karate and ninjutsu.
+Tai sabaki is usually phrased to avoid an attack, such that the receiver of the attack ends up in an advantageous position and it is often wrongly referred to as evasion.